Italian Spahis: History

-The Spahis of Amedeo Guillet
+Spahis of Amedeo Guillet

 The Italian officer Amedeo Guillet commanded a "gruppo" of spahi irregular cavalry in Libya during 1934.
 The following year he and his Libyan spahis took part in the Invasion of Ethiopia.

 World War II

 On the eve of Italy's entry into World War II the Royal Corps of Libyan Colonial Troops comprised approximately 28,000 locally recruited personnel, including nearly one thousand Spahis.
 In 1940-41 the existing four squadrons of Spahis were expanded to nine, organised in three Gruppo Squadroni (Groups of Squadrons).

 The Libyan colonial infantry and artillery suffered heavy losses during the Battle of the Marmarica (December 1940) and were formally disbanded in January 1943 following the Italian withdrawal into Tunisia.
 The role of the Libyan Spahis and other horse mounted troops was limited mainly to patrol and scouting work by the demands of modern mechanized warfare.
 Spahi detachments were in control of Ghat and Ghadames until the first weeks of 1943.